 Filmmakers Talk: A Conversation with Eva Longoria Bastón, Chloe Okuno and Krystin Ver Linden

-The Atlantic’s Shirley Li will interview the first-time film directors Eva Longoria Bastón (La Guerra Civil), Chloe Okuno (Watcher), and Krystin Ver Linden (Alice) to discuss their highly anticipated films premiering at this year’s festival.
+The Atlantic’s Shirley Li interviewed the first-time film directors Eva Longoria Bastón (La Guerra Civil), Chloe Okuno (Watcher), and Krystin Ver Linden (Alice) to discuss their highly anticipated films premiering at this year’s festival.
 They’ll also explore ongoing efforts to increase opportunities for women in the film industry.

 Women in Film: A Conversation with Regina Hall

-The Atlantic’s Hannah Giorgis sits down with the actress Regina Hall to discuss her storied career in Hollywood and her latest dramatic thriller premiering at Sundance, Master.
+The Atlantic’s Hannah Giorgis sat down with the actress Regina Hall to discuss her storied career in Hollywood and her latest dramatic thriller premiering at Sundance, Master.

 Film Talk: 892

-The Atlantic’s David Sims will discuss the upcoming film 892 with John Boyega (actor), Abi Damaris Corbin (director and screenwriter), and Kwame Kwei-Armah (screenwriter).
+The Atlantic’s David Sims discussed the upcoming film 892 with Abi Damaris Corbin (director and screenwriter), and Kwame Kwei-Armah (screenwriter).
 The film, based on the real life of Brian Brown-Easley, a military veteran, explores the mental and emotional health of veterans returning to civilian life.